-Maj.
-Gen. Alexus G. Grynkewich is the Director of Operations, U.S. Central Command.
-In this role, he is responsible for developing contingency plans and assisting the commander with overseeing joint operations across a 20-nation area of responsibility covering Central and Southwest Asia.
+Lt.
+Gen. Alexus G. Grynkewich is Commander, Ninth Air Force (Air Forces Central), Shaw Air Force Base, South Carolina, and the Combined Forces Air Component Commander for U.S. Central Command, Southwest Asia.
+In these roles, the general is responsible for developing contingency plans and conducting air operations in a 21-nation area of responsibility covering Central and Southwest Asia.

-Maj.
+Lt.
 Gen. Grynkewich received his commission in 1993 after graduating from the U.S. Air Force Academy.
 He has served as an instructor pilot, weapons officer and operational test pilot in the F-16 Fighting Falcon and F-22 Raptor.
-Maj.
-Gen. Grynkewich has commanded at the squadron, wing and Air Expeditionary Task Force levels, and his staff assignments include service at Air Combat Command, U.S. European Command, Headquarters Air Force, and the Joint Staff.
-Prior to his current assignment he served as the Deputy Commander for Operations for Combined Joint Task Force – Operation Inherent Resolve.
+Lt.
+Gen. Grynkewich has commanded at the squadron, wing and Air Expeditionary Task Force levels.
+His staff assignments include service at Air Combat Command, U.S. European Command, U.S. Central Command, Headquarters Air Force, and the Joint Staff.
+Prior to his current assignment, he served as the Director of Operations for U.S. Central Command.

 1993 Bachelor of Science, Military History, U.S. Air Force Academy, Colorado Springs, Colo.

-1994 Master of Arts in History, University of Georgia, Athens
+1994 Master of Arts, History, University of Georgia, Athens

 1997 Squadron Officer School, Maxwell Air Force Base, Ala.

-2003 Air Command and Staff College, Maxwell AFB, Ala., by correspondence
+2003 Air Command and Staff College, Montgomery, Ala., by correspondence

 2006 Master of Arts, Homeland Security, Naval Postgraduate School, Monterey, Calif.

-2010 Masters of Science in Joint Campaign Planning & Strategy, Joint Advanced Warfighting School, Norfolk, Va.
+2010 Master of Science, Joint Campaign Planning and Strategy, Joint Advanced Warfighting School, Norfolk, Va.

 2012 Leadership Enhancement Program, Center for Creative Leadership, Greensboro, N.C.